ashwinv96/Boat-Detection-Trajectory-Tracking-with-Deep-Learning/README.md

-# Boat Trajectory Tracking without Camera Params using Deep Learning
+# Boat Trajectory Tracking with Deep Learning
 Tracking the trajectory of a target ship in GPS coordinates from a single video taken from a monocular camera with unknown camera intrinsic and extrinsic parameters.
 The first stage of the detector uses a custom trained YOLOv4 object detector.
 The trajectory is estimated through by learning a quadratic approximation to the cost function.
 This project was our team's entry into the <em>AI Tracks at Sea</em> competition held by the US Navy.
 ## Team